bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Cloudy
+- Partly Cloudy
-- 84% humidity
+- 90% humidity
-- 10 mph wind
+- 13 mph wind
-- 97% cloud cover
+- 66% cloud cover
 - 46 AQI 🟩
 - 0.2 inches of rain in the past 24 hours
 - 0.37 inches of rain expected in the next 72 hours